-306.03.6 Required Notice

-Whenever an employee goes on sick leave, the employee must personally notify his or her immediate supervisor and/or Department Manager as soon as possible.
+306.03.3 Part-time Upon employment, all part-time employees (both regular and working-test) who work at least twenty (20) hours per week shall accrue sick leave at one-half (1/2) the accrual rate of full-time employees.
+306.03.4 Accrual during Paid Leave Sick leave will accrue to the credit of an employee who is on leave-with-pay status, including such purposes as annual, personal, compensatory, jury duty, and military leave with pay.
+306.03.5 Exclusions Temporary workers are not eligible for sick leave accruals or payments.
+No accrual of sick leave shall be permitted for employees on leave-without-pay status such as Family & Medical Leave, sick leave, leave of absence without pay, Workman Compensation or for employees who have been suspended for disciplinary reasons.
+306.03.6 Required Notice Whenever an employee goes on sick leave, the employee must personally notify his or her immediate supervisor and/or Department Manager as soon as possible.
 Such notification should be made prior to the employee's scheduled workday or shift or within thirty (30) minutes after the beginning of such, or as directed by departmental policy.
 Failure to provide such notification may result in the denial of personal leave pay for the period of absence.
 If possible, the employee should also let the immediate supervisor and/or Department Manager know when he or she expects to return to work.
-Whenever an employee's expected time on sick leave shall exceed three (3) or more days, the employee must notify the Department Manager and the Human Resources Department and shall be placed on Family and Medical Leave.
+Whenever an employee's expected time on sick leave shall exceed three (3) days, the employee must notify the Department Manager and the Human Resources Department and shall be placed on Family and Medical Leave.
 (See policy entitled "Family and Medical Leave.")

-306.03.7 Proof of Medical Need

-Any employee on personal leave may (at the request of the respective supervisor or department manager) be required to provide a written medical statement signed by a licensed physician certifying the dates of absence and that the employee was unable to work during that time.
+306.03.7 Proof of Medical Need Any employee on sick leave may (at the request of the respective supervisor or department manager) be required to provide a written medical statement signed by a licensed physician certifying the dates of absence and that the employee was unable to work during that time.
 Use of sick leave, such as doctor's appointments, shall be used in one (1) hour increments.

-306.03.8 Maximum Accumulation

-Sick leave shall accrue from the date of employment and may be accumulated throughout an employee's career.
-Regardless of the accumulation rate for various job classifications, the maximum accrual is 90 days.
-Any payouts of accumulated sick leave for the purposes of Paragraph 306.03.10 of this policy shall not exceed 720 hours (= to 90 eight (8) hour days).
+306.03.8 Maximum Accumulation Regardless of the accumulation rate for various job classifications, the maximum accrual is found in Figure 1.
+Any payouts of accumulated sick leave for the purposes of Paragraph 306.03.10 of this policy shall not exceed hours depicted in Figure 1 for the position held at retirement.